 Recently, methods that break free from the ``undistort first'' strategy aim to reason directly about the images without undistorting them.
 For example, methods like \cite{playout2021adaptable,ahmad2022fisheyehdk} use deformable convolutions~\cite{dai2017deformable,zhu2019deformable} to adapt convolution kernels to the lens distortion.
 However, the high computational cost of deformable CNNs constrains the kernel adaptation to a few layers inside the network.
-Other approaches like spherical CNNs~\cite{cohen2018spherical} or gauge equivariant CNN~\cite{cohen2019gauge} can adapt to different manifolds, but their applicability for lens distortion has not been demonstrated.
-Finally, vision transformers~\cite{dosovitskiy2020vit} and their more recent variants~\cite{zhou2021deepvit,liu2021swin,xia2022vision} could also better bridge the ``distortion gap'' since they do not assume any prior structure other than permutation equivariance, but their cartesian partitioning of the image plane does not take lens geometry into account (see \cref{fig:teaser}).
+Other approaches like spherical CNNs~\cite{cohen2018spherical} or gauge equivariant CNN~\cite{cohen2019gauge} can adapt to different manifolds but their applicability for lens distortion has not been demonstrated.
+Finally, vision transformers~\cite{dosovitskiy2020vit} and their more recent variants~\cite{zhou2021deepvit,liu2021swin,xia2022vision} could also better bridge the ``distortion gap'' since they do not assume any prior structure other than permutation equivariance, but their cartesian partitioning of the image plane do not take lens geometry into account (see \cref{fig:teaser}).

-In this paper, we present \thename, a transformer-based image encoder architecture that adapts its structure to the lens distortion profile, which is assumed to be known (calibrated lens).
-Our method, inspired by the recent Swin transformer architecture~\cite{liu2021swin}, leverages a distortion-aware sampling scheme for creating token embeddings, employs polar patch partitioning and merging strategies, and relies on angular relative positional encoding.
+In this paper, we present \thename, a transformer-based architecture that adapts its structure to the lens distortion profile, which is assumed to be known (i.e. the camera is calibrated).
+Our method, inspired by the recent Swin transformer architecture~\cite{liu2021swin}, leverages a distortion aware sampling scheme for creating token embeddings, employs polar patch partitioning and merging strategies, and relies on angular relative positional encoding.
 This explicitly embeds knowledge of the lens distortion in the architecture and makes it much more robust to the ``distortion gap'' created by training and testing on different lenses.
-We show, through extensive classification experiments, that \thename can perform zero-shot adaptation (without pretraining) across different lenses compared to the baselines Swin \cite{liu2021swin} trained on distorted and undistorted images and DAT \cite{xia2022vision} trained on distorted images.